 Why do people care about electricity?
 Basically for two reasons-- information and energy.
 Computers, TVs, wireless devices, ipods and control systems all process, present, store and use information in the form of electrical signals.
-The circuits and theories behind these activities occupy the majority of your studies in Electrical Engineering.
-These circuits also require some energy to function and often need to control some energy to produce outputs.
-These power supplies and power amplifiers would be subjects of a power electronics class and are not covered in this class.
-Here we cover will electrical energy in a more primal form- the energy that lights your house, washes your clothes and moves you up the ski lift, all of which is done with AC power.
+The circuits and theories behind these occupy the majority of your studies in Electrical Engineering.
+These circuits also require some energy to function (power supplies) and often need to control some energy to produce outputs (power amplifiers), both subjects for a power electronics class, not this class.
+Here we cover electrical energy in a more primal form- the energy that lights your house, washes your clothes and moves you up the ski lift, all of which is done with AC power.